We are in recovery, and we can help others that are struggling

 have it back if only I would surrender.
 I

-years, and love my job.
+years, and and have retired from my job.
 All this was possible

 because someone was willing to help me when I asked.
 I made this website

-for adiction sufferers.
+for addiction sufferers.
 It allows me to help others as I've been helped.
 What's my favorite AA reading?

 The Doctor's Opinion because it's medical fact that